F43nd1r/bomVersionCatalog/README.md

 }
 dependencyResolutionManagement {
     repositories {
-        mavenCentral() //or whichever repository holds your boms }
+        mavenCentral() // or whichever repository holds your boms }
     versionCatalogs {
         createWithBomSupport("libs") {
-            fromBom("com.vaadin:vaadin-bom:20.0.1") //either directly specify your bom
-            fromBomAlias("springBootBom") //or use definition in toml
-            version("mockito","3.9.1") //overrides both bom and toml
+            fromBom("com.vaadin:vaadin-bom:20.0.1") // either directly specify your bom fromBomAlias("springBootBom") // or use definition in toml version("mockito","3.9.1") // overrides both bom and toml }
-        }
     }
 }